-The facade plays with the building’s industrial character and it's place in history.
+The facade plays with the building’s industrial character and its place in history.

 The residences are accessible from new internal corridors.
 The courtyard converts a car park into an attractive green, park-like space for residents and locals.
 The ground cafe/restaurant also features a terrace.
 On street level, the transparent ground floor and spacious passageways into the courtyard connect DC Van Hall to the street with the neighbourhood.
-The former showrooms along the street will retain the full-height glass-and-steel shopfronts and will thereby remain as shop windows.
-Light installations will highlight the entrances.
+The former showrooms along the street retain the full-height glass-and-steel shopfronts and thereby remain as shop windows.
+Light installations highlight the entrances.

 The configuration of the compact apartments is expressed in the new shifting facade grid that interplays horizontal and vertical elements, recessed windows and changing window widths.

-The building’s concrete skeleton will be preserved.
+The building’s concrete skeleton has been preserved.
 The new graphite-coloured facade is darker than the previous facade, which allows the building to holds its weight beside the surrounding brick buildings.
 The coated metal elements reveal changing colour gradients depending on the light.
 As the grid and windows widen towards the corner, this creates a shifting rhythm on the facade that, together with the new programme and occupants, contributes a dynamic new energy to the community and neighbourhood.